akkartik/mu/mu.md

   var/xreg <- convert *var2/reg2
 ```

-Correspondingly, there are ways to convert floats into integers.
+Correspondingly, there are ways to convert floats into integers, with and
+without rounding.

 ```
   var/reg <- convert var2/xreg2